Cornell-MAE-UG/fa25-portfolio-mmmb8/_projects/2025-torque-wrench-design/2025-torquewrench.md

 ### **1. Baseline Design**

-The baseline design is a prismatic, rectangular beam-style wrench.
+The baseline design is a , rectangular beam-style wrench.
 Hand calculations using simple beam theory were used to estimate:

 - Maximum bending stress
 - Tip deflection